spotfiresoftware/spotfire-mods/prototypes/contour-plot/README.md

-# Mod Starter Project
-This is a mod template project.
-It contains the minimum amount of code necessary to run a working mod.

-All source code for the mod example can be found in the `src` folder.
+# Contour Plot
+This is a mod implementing a Contour plot.
+The X and Y axises need to be categorical and the Z axis only supports continuous values.

 ## Prerequisites
 These instructions assume that you have [Node.js](https://nodejs.org/en/) (which includes npm) installed.